pcarbo/kyoto/README.md

 My hope is to get some feedback from all of you to find out which parts of the module where most successful.
-I would be grateful you could answer these three questions, and send me an email at pcarbo@uchicago.edu with your answers.
+I would be grateful you could answer the three questions below, and send me an email at pcarbo@uchicago.edu with your answers.

 1. Were you and your team members able to successfully execute all the steps in R?
-If not, which steps did you have trouble with?
+If not, which steps did you have most trouble with?

 2. During this module, we explored the features of LMMs and multi-marker modeling by making observations about the results we obtained using different analysis approaches.
-Which observation did you find most **surprising**?
+Which observation did you find most surprising?
 Why was it so surprising?
 And what insight did it give you about the different analysis approaches?

-3. Is the topic of this module relevant to your research now?
+3. Is the topic of this module relevant to your current research?
 If yes, how is it relevant?
 If not, do you expect it to be relevant to your research in the future?

+I hope you enjoyed this module, and the workshop.
 Thank you for your time!

 ###Acknowledgments